-P includes the full higher rate personal allowance for age 65-74 (assumes income less than £25,400)
+P includes the full higher rate personal allowance for those born between 6 April 1938 and 5 April 1948 (assumes income less than £26,100)

-Y includes the full personal allowance for age 75 or over (assumes income less than £25,400)
+Y includes the full personal allowance for those born on 5 April 1938 and earlier (assumes income less than £26,100)

-T there is usually an adjustment in your code which requires manual checking by HMRC each year - for example, you might be over 65 with income over the limit for the full higher rate of personal allowance and therefore your allowance has to be re-calculated every time the rates and limits change.
+T there is usually an adjustment in your code which requires manual checking by HMRC each year - for example, you might be older, with income over the limit for the full higher rate of personal allowance and therefore your allowance needs to be re-calculated every time the rates and limits change.

-K HMRC may try to increase the tax you pay on one source of income to cover the tax due on another source which cannot be taxed directly - for example, the tax due on your taxable employment benefits might be collected through increasing the tax you would otherwise pay on your company salary.
+K HMRC may try to increase the tax you pay on one source of income to cover the tax due on another source which cannot be taxed directly - for example, the tax due on your taxable employment benefits might be collected by increasing the amount of tax you would otherwise pay on your company salary.
 A K code applies when the 'other income' adjustment reduces your allowances to less than zero - in effect, it means that the payer has to add notional income to your real income for PAYE purposes.
 The maximum tax which can be deducted using a K code is 50% of the source income.

-HMRC will often try to collect tax on other income through your PAYE code but you may prefer to pay the tax through self assessment - we can arrange for the adjustment to be removed.
+HMRC will often try to collect tax on other income through your PAYE code but you may prefer to pay the tax through self assessment - contact us, as we can arrange for the adjustment to be removed.